 The Christians of whom we speak are quite willing to be freed from the yoke of the state.
 That one can understand.
 But it is in order to establish over the flock, without being held in check by the state, the still heavier yoke of ministry.
 Now the ecclesiastical yoke, the yoke of the clergy, is of all the most intolerable.
 It is the weight of the name of God attached, and attached without restraint, to the will and the iniquity of man, because evil is clothed with the authority which ought to have laid hold of the conscience.
-The world has seen the effects of it.|<h3>*Chapter 1
+The world has seen the effects of it.¦

-On the Scotch Movement and that of the Free Church on the Continent.*</h3>
+CHAPTER 1 -- ON THE SCOTCH MOVEMENT AND THAT OF THE FREE CHURCH ON THE CONTINENT

 People are in error on the continent, on the subject of the Scotch movement.
 This movement has been essentially popular.
 The king of England and the great noblemen, episcopal for the most part, had the right to nominate to a very large number of parishes, which, for a century past, had been a subject of contestation in the Church of Scotland.

-| For the civil magistrate to govern, is the ordinance of God.
+¦ For the civil magistrate to govern, is the ordinance of God.
 The magistrate may abuse his power, no doubt, and man is wicked; but there is a just Judge who knows how to maintain the oppressed, and who, as the apostle tells us, watches over that which He has ordained.
-The authority is the minister of God for good to those who do well. &#8220;Wilt thou then not be afraid of the power?
-Do that which is good, and thou shalt have praise of the same.&#8221; If one is persecuted for the name of Christ, the case is different; it is our glory.
+The authority is the minister of God for good to those who do well.
+"Wilt thou then not be afraid of the power?
+Do that which is good, and thou shalt have praise of the same."
+If one is persecuted for the name of Christ, the case is different; it is our glory.
 But if we do good, the civil power, armed as it is with the authority of God, will not harm us.
-The Christian submits to the authority with joy, and that for conscience&#8217; sake, having confidence in God.
-He does it of good will.As to the clergy, whence does their power come, when they have any?
+The Christian submits to the authority with joy, and that for conscience¬ sake, having confidence in God.
+He does it of good will. <p>As to the clergy, whence does their power come, when they have any?
 Who would put confidence in it?
 However, I confess, I have no fear that the Free Church, such as it has manifested itself in these countries, will come to that.

 {41}